jiaonizhou/producer-consumer/README.md

 ----------
 # Answer the following:
 1. How many of each integer should you see printed?
-  One time printed per integer.
+  Answer: One time printed per integer.

 2. In what order should you expect to see them printed?
 Why?
-  Randomly.
+  Answer: Randomly.
 Because consumer threads are competing to read the buffer, which order is controlled by the OS, not the code.

 3. Did your results differ from your answers in (1) and (2)?
 Why or why not?
-  No different.
+  Answer: No different.